by Diane Browne

 Achievement

 We are open with the girls that, in part, the A in achievement stands for exam success.
 We live in the real world and would be doing them a disservice if we told them that good examination results did not count.
 We have overhauled our curriculum to deliver more success in examination results.
-We are now the top value-added school in Shropshire and in the top 50 nationally.
+We are ranked 5th out of the Top 30 schools in Shropshire.
 However, we also point out that achievement comes in many forms, including conquering something that has previously been a difficulty for them.
 We also teach them the exhilaration of winning in a competitive arena, especially in national competitions.

 Resilience